consolelog-jh/.github/profile/README.md

+# John_Dev

 ## Hi there 👋

+🙋‍♀️ A short introduction

+> Eh, je m'appelle john et bienvenu sur mon github john_dev
+> Je suis développeur web Javascript et Php
+> Je travail avec les outils, REACT, RXJ et LARAVEL
+> Peut etre que vous trouverez quelque chose qui vous intéresse ici ;-)

+> Hey, my name is john and welcome to my github john_dev
+> I am a Javascript and Php web developer
+> I work with the tools, REACT, RXJ and LARAVEL
+> Maybe you'll find something you're interested in here ;-)

 <!--
 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - what is your organization all about?
+ - what is your organization all about?
 🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?
 🍿 Fun facts - what does your team eat for breakfast?